City Rail Link: 2010s designation and design

-In March 2010, KiwiRail/ARTA selected a preferred route with three stations: "Aotea" (beneath Albert St between Victoria Street and Wellesley St), "K Road" (beneath Pitt St adjacent to Karangahape Rd) and "Newton" (beneath upper Symonds St between the Khyber Pass Road/Newton Rd intersection and the New North Rd/Mt Eden Rd intersection), at an estimated cost range of $1 billion to $1.5 billion.
+In March 2010, KiwiRail/ARTA selected a preferred route with three stations: "Aotea" (beneath Albert Street between Victoria Street and Wellesley St), "K Road" (beneath Pitt Street adjacent to Karangahape Road) and "Newton" (beneath upper Symonds Street between the Khyber Pass Road/Newton Road intersection and the New North Road/Mt Eden Road intersection), at an estimated cost range of $1 billion to $1.5 billion.
 In May 2011 the Government noted that after reviewing an initial business case for the project, it was unconvinced of the economic benefits of the tunnel.
 Minister of Transport Steven Joyce noted that he would not stand in the way of Auckland continuing planning and route designation work – if Auckland paid for it.
 In June 2011 Auckland Council voted to approve $2 million for planning and route protection for the tunnel, with Auckland Transport, rather than KiwiRail, undertaking the process.

 In March 2012, Auckland Council decided to bring forward spending from the 2012–2013 budget, in order to continue progress protecting the eventual route. $6.3 million was spent on work including geotechnical surveys, utility and building assessments, contaminated site reports and rail operations modelling and $1.7m towards providing a revised business case, requested by the government.

 In July 2012, as part of the works around designating the route, Auckland Council released footprints for four stations.
 This included designation space for a not previously considered station on the current Western Line, just west of Dominion Road.
 This station would serve as an interchange station for passengers wanting to travel east in the Newmarket direction, in case the tunnel was built without an "Eastern Link" at the southern end that would allow trains exiting it to turn east.
 The station was later dropped by Auckland Transport and the "Eastern Link" retained in the route protection documents.